leejeje/synthetic-gateway-dut-limited-release/README.md

 - an offline schema and consistency smoke test; and
 - license files and citation metadata.

 This is a **limited public release**.
 It is not a raw-log archive and it is not presented as a complete independent reproduction package.
-The executable experiment source, raw SQLite/log files, and the original attempt-level log corresponding to the manuscript’s 2,000-attempt ASR denominator are not included because those materials are not available in the retained project files.
+The executable experiment source, raw SQLite/log files, and the original attempt-level log corresponding to the manuscript’s 2,000-attempt ASR denominator are not included.
 The YAML configuration files document parameters explicitly stated in the accepted manuscript; they do not generate or impute result data.
 The included CSV files are static aggregate/seed-level transcriptions.
 The Supplementary S2 CSV is an aggregate transcription of the values reported in the accepted manuscript.
 ## Safety and authorization